iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.ri.crushcovid 4 reviews"/>
 </p>

+> Took (me) some extra effort to find the app but it was Soo easy to download it once I finally found it.
+Very simple to use and I feel Very safe about my privacy control.
+GJGR!<br> :date: __2020-05-24 10:19:46__

 > Does what its supposed to however I can only set it to detect location when app is in use.
 There's no way that I've found to set it all the time.<br> :date: __2020-05-22 04:56:47__